supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 13. Select **View query results**.
 You should not receive any results nor any errors.
 If you receive an error, please review that the query appears just like the previous KQL statement.
 Close the *Logs* window by selecting the upper right **X** and select **OK** to discard to save changes to go back to the wizard.

-14. Back in the "Analytics rule wizard - Create new scheduled rule" blade in the *Alert enrichment* area, select *Entity mapping* and select the following values:
+14. Back in the "Analytics rule wizard - Create new scheduled rule" blade in the *Alert enhancement* area, select *Entity mapping* ,and select the following values:

+    Select **Add new entity** and select the following values:

     - For the *Entity type* drop-down list select **Account**.
     - For the *Identifier* drop-down list select **FullName**.